luizbgomide/EclipsePhase2e-ptbr/src.clean_html/SUPP/02-CO/04/04-new-physical-ware.md

 ### Efficient Metabolism

 Your metabolism is optimized.
 Digestion is more efficient, the basal metabolic rate is lowered, and related processes, reactions, and caloric expenditures are improved.
 Eating and drinking is only necessary once a week.
 You can survive a month without water and 2 months without food, though the effects of starvation and dehydration kick in after ~2 weeks.
 This ware is not compatible with long-term life support.
+Not compatible with energy efficiency ware.

 ### Extra Limbs